MatthewWildenradt/openflights/PROPOSAL.md

 to the next, and beetwenness centrality mapping us find the most central airport given a set of airports one would be interested in visiting.
 The actual traversal will be a BFS as there will be many airports spread all over the globe, making a DFS that starts on the wrong node run for a prohibitive amount of time.
 We expect
 Djikstra's algorithm to take two pointers to nodes in a directed weighted graph of the airports with the routes and their distances as edges, and use these to find the shortest path from one to the other considering the distances.
-We expect the runtime to be about O(N+Nlog(N)), where N is the number of nodes of the graph, as that is how Djisktra’s algorithm works.
+The simplest implementation of Djikstra's algorithm yield O(V^2), where V is the number of vertices in the graph, but if we implement it ideally with a fibonnacci heap, we could get it down to O(E+VlogV), with E as the nummber of edges.
 The return value will be a vector of all the points on the graph (airports) visited to get from the start to the finish.
 For betweenness centrality mapping, the input will be a vector of points on the graph (airports), which one may want to visit from their original location.
 The output will be a singular point which is the most central point relative to the input.
+Calculating betweenness requires finding shortest paths for every pair of vertices, which takes O(V^3), where V is the number of vertices in the graph, but if we can find a way to treat the specific nodes we're looking at as a sparse graph, we could use Johnson's algorithm to get
+O(V^2log(V)+VE).

 Timeline:
-Week of 4/12: Data Acquisition and Processing to create the tree Week of 4/19:  Complete BFS traversal
+Week of 4/12: Data Acquisition and Processing
-Week of 4/26: Complete Djikstra's algorithm
+Week of 4/19: Complete graph and BFS traversal for graph Week of 4/26: Complete Djikstra's algorithm
 Week of 4/3: Complete Betweenness centrality mapping algorithm Week of 4/10: Refine the Documentation for the project and produce final presentation